 Check out our reviews of the best high-efficiency particulate air (HEPA) purifiers.

 As with other allergies, the best way to prevent symptoms of a pollen allergy is to avoid the allergen.

 Pollen is difficult to avoid, though.
 Still, you may be able to minimize your exposure to pollen by:

 - staying indoors on dry, windy days

-- wearing a dust mask when pollen counts are high (check local reports on the TV, radio, newspaper or Internet)
+- wearing a dust mask when pollen counts are high

 - closing doors and windows when pollen counts are high

 To find out the pollen counts in your area, check an app or the weather section of your local newspaper.